-CSE is a form of sexual abuse where children are sexually exploited for money, power or status.
+CSE is a form of sexual abuse (see 3.4 above) where children are sexually exploited for money, power or status.
 In some cases, young people are persuaded or forced into exchanging sexual activity for money, drugs, gifts, affection or status.
-CSE can affect any child or young person (male or female) under the age of 18 years, including 16 and 17 year olds who can legally consent to have sex.
+CSE can affect any child (who has been coerced into engaging in sexual activities), under the age of 18 years, including 16 and 17 year olds who can legally consent to have sex.
+Some children may not realise they are being exploited e.g. they believe they are in a genuine romantic relationship.
 Consent cannot be given, even where a child may believe they are voluntarily engaging in sexual activity with the person who is exploiting them.
 CSE does not always involve physical contact and can happen online.
 A significant number of children who are victims of sexual exploitation go missing from home, care and education at some point.